narula/narula.github.io/_posts/2026-04-20-bitcoin-and-quantum-a-roadmap.md

 # Acknowledgements

 Thanks to Ethan Heilman for feedback on this post.
 No endorsement implied, all mistakes my own.

+**Edit 4/21**: Thanks to Antoine Poinsot for pointing out according to BIP 360, Schnorr is the only signature option since outputs are confined to tapscript.
+Removed references to ECDSA above.

 # Footnotes